 The index’s results indicate that corruption remains an entrenched part of the global economy.
 Transparency International’s Managing Director, Cobus de Swart states “corruption is the world’s most talked about problem.
 The world’s leading economies should lead by example”.

 There is no doubt that corruption is one of the key variables to consider when setting up and conducting business in any given country.
 Therefore, it is important to be well versed in the reputation of a country when planning your company incorporation.
-Healy Consultants Group PLC believe this is one of the key factors why company registration in New Zealand, Hong Kong, and Singapore has become so popular as these countries combine low levels of corruption with good infrastructure and pro-business incentives to make them efficient jurisdictions for operating a global business.
+Healy Consultants Group believe this is one of the key factors why company registration in New Zealand, Hong Kong, and Singapore has become so popular as these countries combine low levels of corruption with good infrastructure and pro-business incentives to make them efficient jurisdictions for operating a global business.